 Teriyaki is a fan favorite, both in Japan and America!
 HOWEVER…this recipe uses teriyaki flavor that is more Japanese.
 Less Americanized.
 More authentic.
 How do you like that?
-It might be a little different from the American flavor you’re used to, but I think you’ll like the teriyaki potatoes.
+It might be a little different from the American, flavor you’re used to, and most people don’t think of potatoes when they think of chicken teriyaki sides, but I think you’ll like the teriyaki potatoes.

 Meat and potatoes has gotta be the classic comfort food.
 This is one of my dinners where I can make it and know that everyone will eat it without complaints.
 Even my toddler, who can find something wrong with ANY meal, tends to like this one.
 I mean, chicken, potatoes, and a yummy glazy teriyaki sauce… what is there to complain about?